GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ### Setting up

-The configuration file can be found at "/etc/postgresql/*/main/postgresql.conf" if needed (the start is your version of postgreSQL)
+The configuration file can be found at "/etc/postgresql/\*/main/postgresql.conf" if needed (the \* is your version of postgreSQL)

+- Add the created user to the group
+  - sudo usermod -a -G databases postgres

 - Systemd Approach (what you'll likely use)
   - File location is at one of these